amgarton47/CS62data-structures/Synchro_DLL/project/README.md

 of detection.
 Again, list your runs, and report a range of numbers (theads, error-free cycles, per cycle detection probability).

+As you look over the failures (in this and the previous step), note the different types, and (briefly) explain how a preemption in the critical section could have caused this error.

 ### 4. Java synchronized Methods

 Such problems are sufficiently common that the Java language has